Analysis | Why Hong Kong Is Still Protesting and Where It May Go Next

 3. What does China say?

 Its Hong Kong and Macau Affairs Office has defended the police and city government and called on Hong Kong residents to “stand firm and guard our beautiful homeland” against “the very small group of unscrupulous and violent criminals and the dirty forces behind them.”
+Director Zhang Xiaoming has rejected any compromise until the disturbances end, according to a city lawmaker.
 Chinese officials and state media have made charges of foreign interference, describing the U.S. as a “black hand” behind the protests -- a claim the State Department has dismissed as “ridiculous.”
 Chinese officials have repeatedly warned against undermining or challenging the central authority or the “one country, two systems” principle.
 The People’s Daily, the Communist Party’s flagship newspaper, said that Hong Kong’s top priority was to punish criminal acts and restore social order.

 4. How bad might this get?